 This action evaluates various rebuilding time periods for gray triggerfish from status quo to the range of approved years supported by the SSC.
-The stock needs to be rebuilt to a size that can support harvesting the maximum sustainable yield (MSY).
+The stock needs to be rebuilt to a size that can support harvesting the maximum sustainable yield (MSY) on a continuing basis.
 For gray triggerfish, MSY is defined as the yield at the fishing mortality rate (F) that can support a 30% spawning potential ratio (SPR), or the yield at F{30% SPR}, the proxy for MSY.
-The recovery target for gray triggerfish is based on egg productivity or achieving a SPR of 30% of an unfished stock or virgin biomass (GMFMC 2008; SEDAR 43 2015).
-To account for uncertainty in stock dynamics, current stock status, and recruitment variability, Restrepo et al. (1998) suggest that rebuilding plans should be designed to possess a 50% or higher chance of achieving the biomass target with the proposed rebuilding time period.
+The recovery target for gray triggerfish is based on egg productivity or achieving an annual egg production equal to 30% of the annual egg production of an unfished stock or virgin biomass (GMFMC 2008; SEDAR 43 2015).
+To account for uncertainty in stock dynamics, current stock status, and recruitment variability, Restrepo et al. (1998) suggest that rebuilding plans should be designed to possess a 50% or higher chance of achieving the rebuilding target with the proposed rebuilding time period.
 For stocks in an overfished condition, the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson Stevens Act) (304)(4)(A) states "when specifying a time period for rebuilding that it shall (i) be as short as possible, taking into account the status and biology of any overfished stocks of fish, the needs of the fishing communities...".

 Alternative 1 (No Action) would maintain the current rebuilding schedule established in Amendment 37 (GMFMC 2012).
 The most recent Standard Assessment (SEDAR 43 2015) on gray triggerfish indicated the stock was not rebuilding on schedule.
-In Amendment 37 the Council selected to rebuild the stock within 5 years or less, or by the end of 2017 (GMFMC 2012).
+In Amendment 37 the Council selected a rebuilding time period within 5 years or less, or by the end of 2017 (GMFMC 2012).
 The rebuilding schedule was associated with harvesting at a fishing mortality rate associated with 30% SPR with an acceptable biological catch (ABC) of 305,300 lbs whole weight (ww).
-Since implementation of Amendment 37 the rebuilding plan the Council developed has ended overfishing.
-However, the assessment indicated that inadequate progress has been made to rebuild the stock.
+Since implementation of Amendment 37 overfishing has ended, meaning the fishing mortality rate has stayed at or below the rate associated with 30% SPR.
+However, the assessment indicated that inadequate progress has been made to rebuild the stock and it remained overfished.
 The National Marine Fisheries Service (NMFS) informed the Council of this determination in a November 2, 2015 letter.
 After receiving this notice, the Council has 2 years to prepare and implement a fishery management plan, plan amendment, or proposed regulations to rebuild the affected stock.

 Alternative 2 would be the most conservative rebuilding plan by establishing a fishing mortality value of zero starting in 2017.
 Based on the stock assessment and SSC recruitment scenario, the gray triggerfish stock is projected to rebuild in 6 years or by the end of 2022 with zero fishing mortality.
 This is the minimum time the stock is expected to rebuild at 30% SPR ratio (i.e., egg production is 30% of an unfished stock if all sources of fishing mortality, including discard mortality, were eliminated.
 This would require a complete closure to the harvest of gray triggerfish.
 Unlike other reef fish species, gray triggerfish is considered hardy and less susceptible to discard mortality (SEDAR 9 2006a; SEDAR 43 2015).
-However, in a closed fishery there will always be some discard mortality.
+However, even if the fishery is closed completely, there will always be some discard mortality.
 Therefore, it is not realistic to assume zero fishing mortality would occur even if the fishery was completely closed.
 Based on the harvest projections, it was concluded that if any directed harvest is allowed, the additional discard mortality, while low, would be sufficient to prevent rebuilding in 7 years.
 Therefore, a 7 year rebuilding plan is not viable and is not included as an alternative.